 Confusion and Foggy Thinking

 Many people mistakenly believe that detox only impacts the body.
-In reality, it can definitely impact behavior, thinking and cognitive function.
-One of the scariest symptoms of withdrawal is foggy thinking or confusion.
+In reality, it can definitely impact behavior, thinking, and cognitive function.
+One of the scariest alcohol detox symptoms is foggy thinking or confusion.

 Feeling confused during detox is very disorienting.
 Coupled with discomfort or medication side effects, this confusion may make patients upset and frustrated.
 Addiction experts need to be on hand to monitor these situations and respond in a calming and effective way.